wanrugao21/wanrugao/README.md

 - ✈️ Connecting environmental data to real policy (NERC CITEES project with BGS + Environment Agency)
 - 🌐 Exploring how Earth observation can support global climate governance

-*"The hardest part of climate science isn't building the model — it's making the output legible to the people who need to act on it."*
+*"The hardest part of climate science isn't building the model, but making the output legible to the people who need to act on it."*

 ---
 📫 wanrugao21@gmail.com